oemof/oemof-solph/doc/getting_started.rst

 Documentation
 =============

 Full documentation can be found at `readthedocs <http://oemof.readthedocs.org>`_.
 Use the `project side <http://readthedocs.org/projects/oemof>`_ of readthedocs to choose the version of the documentation.
-To get the latest news visit and follow us at our `wordpress blog <https://oemof.wordpress.com>`_.
+To get the latest news visit and follow our `website <https://www.oemof.org>`_.

 Installing oemof